Nonprofit Success Stories

 Community of Hope’s mission is to improve the health and quality of life of low–income individuals in the District by providing health care, housing with supportive services, educational opportunities, and spiritual support.

 To increase its services, Community of Hope wanted to construct a new 50,000–square–foot Health and Resource Center in Ward 8.
 It would house 18 patient examining rooms, a laboratory, procedure rooms, and a separate dental floor, which includes 11 dental chairs for cleaning, x–rays, fillings, and dentures.
-This new facility is expected to accommodate 22,000 medical visits, 15,000 dental visits, and 3,500 behavioral health visits annually.
+This new facility is now complete and accommodates 22,000 medical visits, 15,000 dental visits, and 3,500 behavioral health visits annually.

 When Community of Hope began work on the facility, the organization needed assistance with the purchase and development of the property.
-The CED Project matched Community of Hope with Patton Boggs.
+The Nonprofit Legal Assistance Program matched Community of Hope with Patton Boggs.

 Street Sense is a biweekly newspaper about the homeless experience in D.C.
 The organization offers jobs for the homeless and formerly homeless as writers and vendors.

 With a growing presence of almost 200 vendors in the community, Street Sense sought assistance in developing a risk management strategy.
-The CED Project matched the organization with Hunton & Williams.
+The Nonprofit Legal Assistance Program matched the organization with Hunton & Williams.

 Washington Parks & People